 They have their flagship gluten free beers, like the Grapefruit IPA and the Meteor Blonde, and then they have seasonal experimental releases, like the Ghost Pepper Saison and the Blood Orange Sour.
 Whatever your taste in beer, you’ll probably find what you’re looking for.

-Their food menu is phenomenal too.
 You can get brunch on the weekends, and dinner every night.
 When was the last time you had fish & chips that were safe for Celiacs?
-You can get them (beer battered!) at Ghostfish, along with Cheesecake and a burger on a gluten free bun with bone marrow aoli.
+You can get them (beer battered!) at Ghostfish, along with a burger on a gluten free bun with bone marrow aioli, and plenty of other options.

 Capitol Cider: Cozy Dedicated Gluten Free Restaurant and Cider Bar in Seattle